Why is the Square in the Shaker Heights School District?

 • Area C, which Shaker Village had left behind when it became Shaker Heights Village in October 1911, would soon become part of Cleveland.

-• Because of a 1905 agreement with the Cleveland school board, Newburg City children attended Cleveland schools.
-Cleveland had even built R = Rice Elementary School nearly a mile east of its city limit.
-Rice Elementary would be seen as the neighborhood school.
+• Because of a 1905 agreement with the Cleveland Board of Education, Newburg City children attended Cleveland schools.
+Cleveland had even built R = Rice Elementary School nearly a mile beyond its city limit, perhaps expecting continued growth east of the city.
+It would be seen as the neighborhood school.

-• B = Boulevard School, the first Shaker Heights school, was not yet built, would be farther away, and its students would be from the much larger homes and mansions in the park-like areas to the east.
+• B = Boulevard School, the first Shaker Heights school, was not yet built, would be farther away, and in a neighborhood of upper-income American-born families, living in large single-family homes.

 visit the